-But I digress, if you are like me, and love quiet get a ways, then you probably have a camping stove.
+However, I digress, if you are like me, and love quiet getaways, then you probably have a camping stove.
 If not, you are in luck because you can buy them online for very little money.

-So if you are trying to live off grid, or need a survival cooking option for camping or emergencies, then this might be a good fit for you.
-The reason is because these are easy to store and take along with you.
+So if you are trying to live off-grid, or need a survival cooking option for camping or emergencies, then this might be a good fit for you.
+The reason is that these are easy to store and take along with you.

 However, I wouldn’t recommend them for a larger off-grid family because it would take a lot of resources to power a smaller grill like these to feed a larger family for a longer period of time.

 Do you have gas appliances in your home?
 If so, that is a great feature to have.
 Growing up we never had gas appliances.